 The undergraduate Creative Writing major at the University of Illinois, formerly known as the Rhetoric major, is one of the oldest of its kind in the country.
-Now in its sixth decade, the major combines small workshops (poetry, fiction, nonfiction) and a variety of literature courses.
+Now in its seventh decade, the major combines small workshops (poetry, fiction, nonfiction) and a variety of literature courses.
 The result is a strong but flexible program of study that develops students' analytical and creative skills and prepares them for work or graduate study in any number of fields.

 Students in the undergraduate program edit and publish an annual journal, Montage Arts Journal, which features poetry, fiction, nonfiction, and visual art by University of Illinois undergraduate student writers and artists.
 For more information about Montage, visit montagejournal.wordpress.com.

 Through our program, writers shape their literary voices, develop distinctive styles, and intensify their written, critical, and editorial skills.
 Students write about what matters most to them and learn about contemporary literary publishing through developing their imaginative, expressive, and dynamic writing.